From the Allergic Living magazine archives.

-There was one child who nearly died.
+There was one child who took seriously ill.
 He was, Hallett wrote, “kissed on the cheek by his mother right after she tasted pea soup on the stove, and a large wheal immediately developed at the exact site of the kiss.”
 The child then flushed and started wheezing, and he was whisked to a hospital emergency department, where he was given a shot of epinephrine.

 Her conclusion: “Since one-third of our subjects had reactions while dating, teenagers and young adults in particular need to be informed about this mode of exposure to allergens; patients of dating age who have severe food allergies may need extra encouragement to tell friends about it.”

 For Lisa, this is easy.
 “I tell people whenever I make new friends,” says the extroverted teenager.
 “I just put it out there.”
 In Grade 9, for instance, Lisa met a boy from a nearby city, during a choir exchange.
 On the first day they were sitting with friends in the school cafeteria and Lisa was eating a rhubarb pie.

 “We were joking about it and it just came up.
 I said there aren’t many desserts that I can eat and I launched into my spiel.”